nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Are you looking for a one-stop application that can handle all your private tutoring needs?
 Then you are in luck!

 **Reeve** is a desktop application for **private tutors to better manage both administrative and academic details of their students**, optimised for use via a
 **Command Line Interface (CLI)** for receiving inputs while still having the benefits of a **Graphical User Interface (GUI)** for displaying information.
-In addition, **Reeve** comes with a customisable personal scheduler to assist you keeping track of your classes. **Reeve** also allows you to set timely reminders for yourself.
+In addition, **Reeve** comes with a customisable personal scheduler to assist you in keeping track of your classes. **Reeve** also allows you to set timely reminders for yourself.

 Get to experience all the above without even having to move your mouse at all!

 Also, did we mention that you are able to achieve all the above **without internet access at all**?

-If you are a private tutor that wants to not only manage your students' administrative details with ease but to also better meet their needs, then **Reeve** is made for you!
+If you are a private tutor that wants to not only manage your students' administrative and academic details with ease but to also better meet their needs, then **Reeve** is made for you!

 Let's dive into the User Guide to find out more!